 “By recognising the emerging CSG-LNG export industry and supporting a dedicated LNG precinct on Curtis Island, Queensland is building a world class LNG industry for Australia.”

-For more information on the land owned by the Coordinator-General contact the SDA Division on 1800 001 048.
+For more information on the land owned by the Coordinator-General contact the Office of the Coordinator-General on 1800 001 048.
 The Coordinator-General's land holdings include land for multi-user infrastructure corridors, industrial development and buffer areas.

 Visit the EDQ Industrial Development website to view industrial land available for sale and lease within the Gladstone SDA from the Minister for Economic Development Queensland.

 The land use protocol ( 1.1 MB) sets out the procedures governing access to, exit from, and use of the Materials Transportation and Services Corridor precinct of the Gladstone SDA.
 The protocol applies to all persons authorised, permitted, or licensed to use the Materials Transportation and Services Corridor precinct.